ringcentral/ringcentral-softphone-js/README.md

 # RingCentral Softphone SDK for JavaScript

-## Experimental

-This project is still in its early stage.
-It is not ready for production yet!

 ## What are the differences between ringcentral-web-phone and this project?

 [ringcentral-web-phone](https://github.com/ringcentral/ringcentral-web-phone) is designed for client side and only works with browsers.